R300-AI/ITRI-AI-Hub/docs/genio-evk/step2.md

   1. Connect the board to your host machine using a USB cable.
   2. Ensure the board is powered on.
-  3. Verify the connection by checking if the device is listed using the `lsusb` command.

 ### Step 4: Launch genio-flash Tool
 Navigate to the directory containing the extracted image files by executing: